freyarowland/BayesianNetworks/README.md

 # Bayesian Belief Network Analysis Proposal

 This is a very empty GitHub page that will grow as we develop the project.
+An example of a more developed GitHub page is [here](<https://github.com/freyarowland/WoodFrogCode>)

 ## Contributors
 - Freya Rowland